Zhaoyi-Li21/Zhaoyi-Li21.github.io/_pages/about.md

 # 🔥 News
+- *2024.09*: &nbsp;🎉🎉 One paper was accepted by Machine Learning Journal.
 - *2024.09*: &nbsp;🎉🎉 One paper was accepted by EMNLP'2024 (main conference).
 - *2024.05*: &nbsp;🎉🎉 Two papers was accepted by ACL'2024 (1$\times$main conference and 1$\times$findings).
 - *2023.05*: &nbsp;🎉🎉 One paper was accepted by ACL'2023 (main conference).